-There are a number of "corporate kits" containing pre-printed by-laws, minutes to shareholders meetings, blank stock certificates, etc., that are available at office supply stores.
-It is the duty of the corporation's secretary to maintain the corporate record book of minutes of meetings, corporate resolutions, and other business decisions of the board of directors.
+There are a number of "corporate kits" containing pre-printed bylaws, minutes to shareholders meetings, blank stock certificates, etc. It is the duty of the corporation's secretary to maintain the corporate record book of minutes of meetings, corporate resolutions, and other business decisions of the board of directors.
 Corporations are also subject to annual registration with the Secretary of State which costs a small fee and is required by April 1 each year.